paragchaudhuri/cs475-tutorials/Tutorial_00/README.md

     }
 ```

 **glfwInit()** attempts to initialize the **GLFW** library.
 Needless to say, it fails if something is wrong with your installation of GLFW, or if you lack some other important component.
 If it fails, it calls the **glfwTerminate()** function.
-If it succeeds, it is your job as the programmer to call glfwTerminate() before the main program ends.
+If it succeeds, it is the job of the programmer to call glfwTerminate() before the main program ends.

 Next, we give some hints to GLFW about what version of OpenGL we want to use, whether we want forward compatibility or not, and what OpenGL profile to use.
 If you are not using the OS X operating system, you can safely comment out these lines.